Working for Your Peace of Mind

 - You choose your executor.
-If there is no will, someone will have to apply to the court to be appointed administrator of your estate, resulted in court fees and delays.
-The applicant may also have to post an administrator’s bond, adding to the cost.
+If there is no will, someone will have to apply to the court to be appointed administrator of your estate, resulting in court fees and delays.

 - You reduce delays.
 Without a will, nothing pertaining to your estate or your assets can be dealt with until an administrator is in place.
 Until then, your assets will be frozen.

 - You make it easier on your family.
 The powers of a court-appointed administrator are very limited.
 If your family or beneficiaries have special needs, those will have to be handled via another court application, resulting in both delays and added costs.

 - You reduce the likelihood of your beneficiaries having to pay probate fees.
 Without a will, the ability to avoid a probate application will be lost, which means your estate will have to pay the probate fees.

 - You choose who will take care of your children.
 Without a will, a special application may be necessary to appoint a guardian, again, at further cost.